Successfully Entered

 Nanit Pro Price & Options

-The Nanit is pretty darn expensive, though we think it’s a lot more reasonable now that Nanit Insights is included for 1 year.
-That said, it’s clear with Nanit you’re also paying for quality – a truly excellent camera and monitor (see below), well thought out design, an intuitive app, and really impressive insights.
+By itself, the Nanit Pro is fairly comparable to other baby monitors on the market.
+But when you start adding floor stands and subscriptions, it can get pretty darn expensive.
+That said, it’s clear with Nanit you’re also paying for qualitya truly excellent camera and monitor (see below), a well-thought-out design, an intuitive app, and a really impressive insights.

 Total: